nplrkn/alsoran/plan.md

 ## TO DO
-- Test should fail if the F1AP SCTP bind fails
-- Fix Address already in use warning seen in tests.
-Refactor so that the listen() fails more obviously.
 - F1 connection management with 2nd worker
 - TODOs
 - test, with a single AMF and DU, all variants of connection ordering and 2nd worker addition